Which place is cheaper, Brussels or Bucharest?

 The winter attracts plenty of travelers to both Bucharest and Brussels.
 Many travelers come to Bucharest for the museums, the shopping scene, and the cuisine.
 Also, many visitors come to Brussels in the winter for the museums, the shopping scene, and the cuisine.

 Brussels can get quite cold in the winter.
 Be prepared for some very cold days in Bucharest.
 In the winter, Bucharest is much colder than Brussels.
-Typically, the winter temperatures in Bucharest in January are around -1°C (29°F), and Brussels is about 3°C (38°F).
+Typically, the winter temperatures in Bucharest in January average around -1°C (29°F), and Brussels averages at about 3°C (38°F).

 Bucharest usually receives more sunshine than Brussels during winter.
 Bucharest gets 71 hours of sunny skies, while Brussels receives 49 hours of full sun in the winter.